isarnassiri/scQCEA/index.md

 P220386 HAN9935A102     ~/P220386/10X-gex/HAN9935A102    ~/references/reference_gene_sets/human   hsapiens
 ```

-Use this file to submit enrichment analysis scripts in parallel on the HPC cluster using `CellTypeEnrichment_Multiple_Samples.sh` script as follows:
+Use this file to submit enrichment analysis scripts in parallel on the HPC cluster using the `CellTypeEnrichment_Multiple_Samples.sh` script as follows:

 ```{r,eval=FALSE}
 NAMEFOLDER='P220386'